joshprzybyszewski/cribbage/howtos/setup_app_in_ec2.md

     - For me, this happened because the ALB needs to health check anything it routes traffic to.
 So this means a few things:
         - Make sure your app is hosting HTTP traffic on the same port the ALB is health checking.
 For me, my app defaults to serving at `:8080` instead of `:80`, and this needed to be updated via environment variable.
         - Make sure your ALB is doing something sane for a health check.
 By default, it should assume "healthy" if it gets a 200 back from the path `/`, but my target group health check was messing that up.
 Find your HealthChecks by accessing TargetGroups [here](https://console.aws.amazon.com/ec2/home#TargetGroups;sort=targetGroupName), and select the one for your load-balancer.
 Then, at the bottom, select the `Health checks` tab and make sure the path looks like `/` (not `/my-service-name`). [!Good ALB Health Check](images/good_alb_healthcheck.png)

+## Recap

+So now you should have an app deployed out into the cloud!
+Congrats!
+There's a lot of hullabaloo involved in this whole process, and software engineering is always changing.
+Best wishes, and good luck!